 Are recommendations for continued breastfeeding achievable?

-But of infants born in the US in 2011, only 49% were breastfeeding at 6 months, reducing to 27% at 12 months.
+But of infants born in the US in 2011, only 49% were breastfeeding at 6 months, with this number falling to 27% at 12 months.
 This poses the question: why are so few mothers engaging in continued breastfeeding?

 A 2012 study published in the journal BMJ Open - which surveyed infant feeding experiences of new mothers and their partners - revealed many new and expectant mothers see global policies recommending exclusive breastfeeding for up to 6 months as "unrealistic" and "unachievable," with some stating that the recommendations "set them up to fail."